grouprise/grouprise/README.md

 5. in case of problems: discard your last commit and stop reading here
 6. push your updated master branch (`git push ???`) and push the tags (`git push --tags`)
 7. deploy the updated master branch on the target host: `make deploy-git`

+# Database setup

+The preconfigured database is a local sqlite file.
+For production deployment you should use a database server.

+## PostgreSQL

+The following statement creates a suitable database including proper collation settings:

+    CREATE USER stadtgestalten with password 'PUT RANDOM NOISE';
+    CREATE DATABASE stadtgestalten WITH ENCODING 'UTF8' LC_COLLATE='de_DE.UTF8' LC_CTYPE='de_DE.UTF8' TEMPLATE=template0 OWNER stadtgestalten;

+The above command requires the locale 'de_DE.UTF8' in the system of the database server.